Here's Where Your Money Is Going (and How to Get It Back)

 We’ve all had those “Where did my money go?” moments.
 They usually happen right before payday.
 That’s when you see that your bank balance is a little low then you sit back and shake your head trying to remember where you’ve spent the money.

 The first step to getting rid of those moments is to find the areas where you like to spend so you can make adjustments.
-Here are four categories where your spending may be adding up as well as a few tips for bringing it down.

 How to save: Sign up for email and text offers from your favorite dining spots.
 Then plan your restaurant visits around those $5 off deals and buy-one-get-one-free offers.
 You can also save by eating dinner at home and sharing a big dessert at a restaurant.

 2. Smartphones.
 A recent study by deal website CouponCabin reports that 46% of Americans have a cell phone bill of at least $100.
 You might spend even more than that if you exceed your data limit by texting a ton of pictures or streaming a bunch of videos.

 How to save: Get on a Wi-Fi network before you stream your favorite baseball team’s highlights or share any photos, and stick to Wi-Fi to download those Adele songs you love.
 That keeps you from eating up data—and, potentially, a lot of your money.